rmsairlock/Airlock-Mitre-Attack-Research/README.md

 ## TL;DR

 I mapped Airlock Digital's enforcement model against every Windows-applicable technique in the MITRE ATT&CK Enterprise framework - 472 techniques and sub-techniques, scored with a binary Yes/No model.
 No hedging, no inflated numbers.
-The result: Airlock directly controls an execution point in **199 techniques (42%)** overall.
+The result: Airlock directly controls an execution point in **199 techniques (42%)** overall, which in my opinion is AMAZING for ONE part of a defense in depth strategy.

 But not all ATT&CK tactics are execution control problems.
 When scoped to the tactics where execution control is actually the right tool for the job - Execution, Persistence, Privilege Escalation, Defense Evasion, Lateral Movement, and Impact - Airlock covers **55% (226 of 405 techniques)**.
 The remaining uncovered tactics are predominantly network-level (C2, Exfiltration) and identity-plane operations (Credential Access, Collection) that no allowlisting product would address.